inossidabile/protector/README.md

 ## Options

-Use `Protector.option = value` to assign an option.
+Use `Protector.config.option = value` to assign an option.
 Available options are:

   * **paranoid**: makes scope management white-listed.
 If set to `true` will force Protector to return empty scope when no scope was given within a protection block.